 Hint of smokiness, balanced strength, touch of astringency, bitter and sweet all together rhyming in.

-Great Qi and affordable, this is one of the finds I’m most proud of!
-(It took a lot of tasting an otherwise somewhat boring tea collection to find this gem).
+Great Qi and affordable, this is one of the finds I’m most proud of and my current favourite.

 Finished drinking it half a hour ago, the taste is still so strong in my mouth, usually teas with this combination of great strong taste and depth and duration of aftertaste are minimum $300-400.